skang06/CHANGENAMEminiproj3/README.md

 __Cluster 3__: Academia and government were the most popular.
 The career center could make sure they send out information about universities and colleges, and reach out to them as well.
 Given that many in academia go into research, providing details on research opportunities would be useful to this clusteer.
 Some information about governmental institutions that are hiring would also be of benefit.

 __Cluster 4__: Government was the most popular choice for those in departments in this cluster.
 It also had some people go into academia and teaching.
 The career center should make sure they reach out to governmental institutions for potential job openings.
 Additionally, workshops focused on governmental law could be of great use to the departments in this cluster.
 The career center can also let cluster 3 know about some of these governmental workshops.

+Overall, it would not be most effective for the career center to focus on non-science related fields for all the clusters, but perhaps they can look into it more for cluster 4.

 Additional data on what specific kinds of companies within non-profits or for-profits the postdocs pursue would provide more detailed analysis.
 There are a lot of different kinds of nonprofits and for-profit institutions, so having a more detailed division of the percentage that go into each help career centers and employers alike.
 Furthermore, overall data on the specific companies that postdocs go to could help the career center find similar companies that are popular with the students